MrKWatkins/Ast/doc/listeners.md

 ## Example

 Find an example of using listeners to produce a string representation of a tree at <https://github.com/MrKWatkins/Ast/tree/main/examples/Listeners>.
+The maths example at <https://github.com/MrKWatkins/Ast/tree/main/examples/Maths> also uses listeners to evaluate and compile mathematical expressions.